jah10527/laserLineToolkit/readme.md

 ### update

-A new test program issued at April 22nd 2018, called LineLaserCalibration-2018.4.exe
+A new test program released at April 22nd 2018, named LineLaserCalibration-2018.4.exe

-A new test program issued at June 3rd 2019, called LineLaserCalibration-2019.6.exe
+A new test program released at June 3rd 2019, named LineLaserCalibration-2019.6.exe

 - more robust
 - add visualization

 There is a *reconstruct.cpp* file along with the tool, which you can exploit to reconstruct anything as your like.

+A new test program released at Dec.
+26, 2020, named LineLaserCalibration-2020.12.exe

+- add log file, which can be helpful to check whether your images is good enough when finding chessboard via cv::findChessboardCorners(gray, patternsize, corners, cv::CALIB_CB_ADAPTIVE_THRESH + cv::CALIB_CB_NORMALIZE_IMAGE);

 ### guidance

-The main window will show like below when you double click LineLaserCalibration-2019.6.exe.
+The main window will show like below when you double click LineLaserCalibration-2019.6.exe. and welcome to donate!

 ![mainwin](https://github.com/jah10527/laserLineToolkit/raw/master/res/mainwin.jpg)